HUST-CPO/Scattering-multipole-decomposition/README.md

 `field_from_cart2sph.m`: Convert the field data in the Cartesian coordinate to spherical coordinate. \
 `pm6_NeMo.m`: Calculate electric and magnetic multipole coefficients aml and bml. \
 `coff.m`: Summation for quadrature.

+### Scripts for Mie theory
+`mie_scatter.m`: Compute the multipole coefficients using Mie theory for spherical scatterer. \
+`mie_cross_section.m`: Compute the normalized scattering cross-section based on multipole coefficients.

 ### Run examples
 Examples of the surface/volume integration method are in `./examples`.
 You can follow the following steps to run the benchmark: